Tiffany Rosso, Executive Director

 LaTisha conducts educational tours related to nutrition and food access at neighborhood grocery stores.
 She also provides CalFresh booth staffing and outreach support for our CalFresh: Connecting Families to Farmers and Market Match programs.

 LaTisha is a Sacramento native and holds certifications in Health & Wellness Education, Food Service Management, Culinary Arts and Medical Assisting.
-After moving to Denver for college she returned home in 2015 and has done extensive work with various nonprofits.
+After moving to Denver for college she returned home in 2015 and has worked extensively with various nonprofits.